-Sarah is the Deputy Director of Campbell UK & Ireland.
-She is co-chair and co-editor of the Campbell Education Coordinating Group and also Deputy Director of the Centre for Evidence and Social Innovation, within which she leads the What Works in Schools programme of research.
+Sarah is co-chair and co-editor of the Campbell Education Coordinating Group and also Deputy Director of the Centre for Evidence and Social Innovation, within which she leads the What Works in Schools programme of research.
 Sarah’s own research focuses on children’s social emotional development and academic attainment.
 She has considerable methodological and statistical expertise, which includes the conduct and analysis of randomised controlled trials as well as systematic reviews and meta-analyses.
 Sarah is co-author of Using Randomised Controlled Trials in Education (2017, Sage Publications).

 Before joining Campbell UK and Ireland Paul spent 16 years as a grant-maker in with a major global philanthropy.
 A large part of this entailed working in partnership with governments, their agencies and the NGO sector on evidence-informed policy and services for children and families.
 Before that a varied career saw him work in human rights organisations, as a youth worker, in town planning and finance in the Health Service.

-Amy joined Queens University Belfast in May 2016 as a secretary for the Head of Administration and Resources within the Estates Directorate.
-In November 2017 she joined Campbell UK & Ireland as an Administrator and works alongside Sarah Miller as a Managing Editor for the Education Co-ordinating Group.
+Carrie joined Queen's in 2000.
+In November 2019 she joined Campbell UK & Ireland as an Administrator and works alongside Sarah Miller as a Managing Editor for the Education Co-ordinating Group.

 "I value the importance of research and enjoying supporting the team in promoting the work of the Campbell Collaboration across the UK and Ireland.
 It's great to be part of a collaborative team who essentially aim to improve key challenging societal issues and make a difference to people's lives"